nathan-weinberg/bash-scripts/README.md

 ## deploy.sh
 ### Purpose

-`deploy.sh` installs the following applications and does some basic SSH configuration on Fedora:
+`deploy.sh` installs the following applications and does some basic SSH/Terminal configuration on Fedora:

 - snap
 - nano